Tongcheng/4741_TrendTrade/README.md

 Then we notice the map from Trade entries to Trend entries is a one-to-one but not onto mapping.
 This is equivalent to saying, for each trade entry, there is a trend entry, but not the other way around.

-# Step 3: Correlation Modeling
+# Step 3: Correlation Modeling on Complete S&P 500 Symbols
 First attempt we try is using all 500 S&P stock symbols, with two perspectives:

 ### Perspective I: